 The content you create and share should always be relevant to your prospects and your business.
 It shouldn’t be a non-stop hard sell; instead, it should provide value and advance the overarching conversation.
 This positions you as an interested partner rather than a pushy salesperson.

-Remember, for 78 percent of consumers, custom content is the calling card of a company that cares.
-So whether you’re creating infographics, FAQ videos or sharing images on Instagram, always keep the potential customer in mind.
+Remember, for 70 percent of consumers, interesting content is their preferred way of hearing from businesses and brands.
+So whether you’re creating infographics, FAQ videos or sharing images on Instagram, always keep the potential customer’s needs in mind.

 4. Meet People Where They Are